How to write a Flame of the Week

 And so we decided that if you're gonna do it, you might as well do it right.
 This then is our brief, incomplete and frequently silly guide to making Flame of the Week.

 - Leave your reason at the door.
 You must NOT have any form of conventional logic in your flame.
 If you're thinking then you're not writing a flame.
 This is possibly the hardest aspect of producing a flame and that is why we start with it.
 Unless you are suffering from a mental illness, you will have spent most of your life following a complex set of social rules.
 These are a hindrance when attempting a flame.
 You must create your own world and speak from there.
-There is no single way to do this, although tired and tested methods include illegal drug intake, sleep deprivation, compulsive masturbation and listening to Marilyn Manson.
+There is no single way to do this, although tried and tested methods include illegal drug intake, sleep deprivation, compulsive masturbation and listening to Marilyn Manson.

 - Don't make it too long.
 This is an immediate signal that some form of reasoning is going on.
 A true flamer has at most three paragraphs in him/her before the sheer fury and hatred overcomes them and they pass out on their keyboard - hitting the send button with their forehead.